bpaquier/sansa-project-hetic/README.md

 # SANSA Application

 The project is a complete responsive React Native application.
 It's designed for android and ios smartphone, and tablet.
-But the homeless people experience will mainly be on 20 inches bornes in the street.
+But the user experience will mainly be on 20 inches bornes in the street.
 So to have the full experience, you should start by follow the [borne installation](#installation-for-borne).

 ## SUMMARY